Signature change by a morphism of spectral triples: Introduction

 \section{Introduction}

-One of the cornerstones of the road towards noncommutative geometry is the duality between topological spaces $\Man$ and the commutative algebras of smooth functions $C^\infty(\Man)$ pointed out by the Gelfand-Naimark theorem.
+One of the cornerstones in the development of noncommutative geometry is the duality between topological spaces $\Man$ and the commutative algebras of smooth functions $C^\infty(\Man)$ pointed out by the Gelfand-Naimark theorem.
 The key idea that emerged was that we can describe “spaces” starting from such algebras.
 The algebra becomes the basic structure, and fundamental frameworks such as topology, Riemannian geometry, and differential calculus have been successfully translated within this new perspective.
-An important result known as the Connes reconstruction theorem (see \cite{connes2013spectral}) states that taking $C^\infty(\Man)$, $L^2(\Man, \Sp)$, the Hilbert space of square-integrable sections of the spinor bundle over $\Man$, $\Dir=-i\gmr^a\nabla_a^{{\scriptscriptstyle R, S}}$, the Dirac operator with $\gmr^a$ the Riemannian gamma matrices and $\nabla_a^{{\scriptscriptstyle R, S}}$ the Levi-Civita spin connection, $J$ a given anti-unitary operator, and $\Gamma$ a grading, then spectral triples given by $(C^\infty(\Man), L^2(\Man, \Sp), \Dir, J, \Gamma)$ are in one-to-one correspondence with Riemannian spin manifolds, being a fundamental structure to understand the influence of Gravitation on spinor fields.
-This structure is crucial for understanding how gravity influences spinor fields.
+An important result known as the Connes reconstruction theorem (see \cite{connes2013spectral}) states that taking $C^\infty(\Man)$, $L^2(\Man, \Sp)$\footnote{The small $R$ that appears in symbols such as $\gmr$, $\nabla^{\scriptscriptstyle R,S}$ or $\gr$ indicates that the corresponding objects are associated with Riemannian structures.
+Similarly, a small $PR$ will be used for pseudo-Riemannian structures.}, the Hilbert space of square-integrable sections of the spinor bundle over $\Man$, $\Dir=-i\gmr^a\nabla_a^{{\scriptscriptstyle R, S}}$, the Dirac operator with $\gmr^a$ the Riemannian gamma matrices and $\nabla_a^{{\scriptscriptstyle R, S}}$ the Levi-Civita spin connection, $J$ a given anti-unitary operator, and $\Gamma$ a grading, then spectral triples given by $(C^\infty(\Man), L^2(\Man, \Sp), \Dir, J, \Gamma)$ are in one-to-one correspondence with Riemannian spin manifolds, being a fundamental structure to understand the influence of Gravitation on spinor fields.
 Beyond the conceptual interest of this approach, an added value is that this reformulation allowed us to extend our geometrical conception by considering what this structure becomes when moving to general noncommutative algebras.

 A significant achievement of noncommutative geometry has been the re-expression of Euclidean Gravitation and Yang-Mills theories within a unified geometric framework in which gauge and Higgs fields emerge as fluctuations of the Dirac operator.
 This is called the noncommutative standard model of particle physics; we refer to \cite{connes2006noncommutative, van2015noncommutative, lizzi2018noncommutative} for a detailed explanation of the model.
 However, this approach faces a fundamental problem: the model is inherently Euclidean.
 This is because Connes' reconstruction theorem works only for positive definite signatures.
 We therefore lose the characteristic causal structure of spaces with the Lorentz signature, thus missing out on physics.
 This limitation prevents an accurate description of the causal structure required in relativistic physics.